Biden signs Respect for Marriage Act, reflecting his and the country's evolution

 But by the late-'90s and early 2000s, support for interracial marriage soared and, by 2021, approval hit a sky-high 94%.

-Back in 1967, just 3% of Americans were in interracial marriages, and that's up to at least 19%, as of last year, according to the Pew Research Center.
+Back in 1967, just 3% of Americans were in interracial marriages.
+That's up to 11% overall and 19% of newlyweds, as of last year, according to the Pew Research Center.

 Biden's evolution on gay rights and same-sex marriage